Master of Entrepreneurship and Innovation

 Gain hands-on experience applying the latest innovative thinking, test new ideas, hone your creative problem-solving skills, and drive business growth in any organisation or industry.

-Whether you want to develop a new product, tackle a social problem or lead business transformation, the Master of Entrepreneurship and Innovation can help you make a difference.
+Whether you want to develop a new product, tackle a social problem or lead business transformation, this program will have a profound effect on how you practice business.

 This customisable, interdisciplinary program utilises UQ's leading position in science commercialisation to provide you with a safe place to develop, test and implement new ideas.

 In the capstone course, you’ll gain practical experience by working on your own idea or ground-breaking technologies developed by partner organisations.
-You will create a business model based on in-depth customer interviews, rapid prototyping and agile development.
+You'll create a business model based on in-depth customer interviews, rapid prototyping and agile development.

 Also offered as a 6-month Graduate Certificate in Entrepreneurship and Innovation.